 - An ingrown toenail that is severe, worsening, or not getting better

-- Using a splint to lift the corner of the nail away from the soft tissue of the toe
+- A splint to lift the corner of the nail from the skin

-- Removing the ingrown portion of the toenail
+- Surgery to remove the ingrown part of the toenail

-If you repeatedly get ingrown toenails, or your ingrown toenail is severe, your doctor may:
+If ingrown toenails happen often, or the ingrown toenail is severe, the doctor may:

-- Remove a portion of the toenail and apply medication to the site to prevent that portion of the nail from growing back
+- Remove part of the toenail and apply medicine.
+This will stop that part of the nail from growing back.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.